Battle of Arnhem: Day 3 – Tuesday 19 September

 A German 20 mm Flak gun awaits the arrival of supply aircraft during the battle.

 North of the railway line, the 156th and 10th Parachute Battalions tried to seize the high ground in the woods north of Oosterbeek.
 The advance was slow and by early afternoon they had not advanced any further than their original positions.
 Urquhart, realising the need to go on to the defensive and prevent the two battalions being cut off north of the railway, ordered them to fall back to Wolfheze and Oosterbeek.
 Making a fighting withdrawal with the Germans of Kampfgruppe Krafft closely pursuing them, the units fell back across LZ 'L', defended by the King's Own Scottish Borderers, who were awaiting the arrival of the glider-borne elements of the Polish Parachute Brigade.
 Fighting began as the gliders arrived in the middle of the retreat and Polish losses were severe.
+Of the eight 6-pounder guns that arrived, only three were unloaded and the rest were abandoned to the Germans.
 All four Allied units streamed south and west toward the road crossings over the steep railway cutting at Oosterbeek and Wolfheze and gathered in ad hoc units in the woods on the south side, where most of them spent the night.
 Some German units followed them across the railway and an SS battalion reached Wolfheze but stopped when it was strafed by the Luftwaffe.

 In the afternoon, the RAF flew its first big supply mission, with 164 aircraft carrying 390 ST of supplies.
 The Germans anticipated the flight and moved five flak batteries into the area; as the RAF came into view, they shot down ten aircraft.
 Despite the bravery of the pilots (Flight Lieutenant David Lord received the Victoria Cross posthumously), the Airborne forces only recovered 31 ST of supplies.
 The dropzone, DZ 'V', was still in German hands (the British would never reach this zone during the battle) and no message had reached Britain to explain this.
 At the bridge, Frost held on, but without supplies or reinforcements, the position was becoming precarious.
 The Germans began systematically to destroy the houses the British were in, using tanks, artillery and mortars.
 The Luftwaffe was able to make strafing runs on the British-occupied houses.